orion-cirb/FrapFit/README.md

 ### Images description

-3D+time images taken with a x25 objective on a spinning-disk microscope.
+2D+time images taken with a x25 objective on a confocal microscope.

 1 channel: PML foci